 - Talking about gender and sexuality intersections in I&V over at Cupoporn

 - Looking back at Glitterland, accents and mental illness, with Grave Tells.

 - Write What you Fear on Waiting for the Flood, over at Sinfully Gay Romance Book Reviews

-Alternatively, you can always chat to me here on my blog (which I honestly try to update) and my newsletter is always written by me.
+Alternatively, you can always chat to me here on my blog or sign up for my newsletter.

 Frequently Asked Questions

 I get asked questions occasionally.
 Here are some of the answers to some of them.